louiseliiiii/Floating-Point-Arithmetic/README.md

 (a)
+ plot:macm_cas1.jpg which can be find in this repositery

 (b) When n is small (less than 45), the plot of y and x is linear relationship.
 When n increases to 45 (the blue line in the above diagram), the relationship between y and x looks like linear but there is fluctuation getting clear where x is greater than 2.
 That is when finite-precision computation begins to visibly differently from exact arithmetic computation.
 The more obvious difference will happen when n is getting bigger.
 As you can see, the other two lines shows bigger difference between x and y.